jonnopon/ProtoGL/README.md

                         ~~- components??????~~
                 ~~- Really don't like the getVerts() method of rendering~~ ~~- animation~~

-    - Level (*lib/protogl-base/lvl*)
-        - WHY DOES THIS EXIST?
-SERIOUSLY REDUNDANT
-        - Either remove or think of a reason for it to exist alongside significant differences from the Entity system that justify its separate existence

     - Game (main object) (*lib/protogl-base/Game.js*)
         - Key detection system is a little off; likely will need replacing with an **input module** anyway